Brett-Kennedy/RotationFeatures/README.md

 Testing was done using DatasetsEvaluator, which allows for large-scale unbiased evaluation of tools on publicly-avaliable datasets, and this found a noticable improvement in accuracy and/or interpretability for numerous datasets.
 Overall accuracy was similar with and without RotationFeatures, demonstrating it is also often not useful.

-RotationFeatures is not intended, in itself, to make Decision Trees and other interpretable models competitive with other models in terms of accuracy, though may in many cases make them
+RotationFeatures is not intended, in itself, to make Decision Trees and other interpretable models competitive with other models in terms of accuracy, though may in many cases make them comparable.
+The intention is simply to increase the accuracy and interpretability of interpretable models.